pythonarcade/arcade/doc/installation_linux.rst

 If you have version 3.5, you'll need to find instructions on how to install 3.6 or higher on your distribution instead of 3.5.
 Starting with Ubuntu 17, 3.6 should come by default.
+Linux Mint still uses 3.5.
+`Python 3.6.4 Installation Instructions for Mint <https://tecadmin.net/install-python-3-6-ubuntu-linuxmint/>`_.

 If you everything worked, you should be ready to install Arcade: